HELIOS APP (Viking Centro App)

 Biography

 Vanesa is an ambitious and active person, dedicated to her profession in podology and pleased with the results of her expanding business.
-She enjoys life in her own way: running in the mornings and taking cold showers make her feel alive.
-However, due to her increasing workload, she has less and less time to manage her personal and professional tasks throughout the day.
+She enjoys life in her own way: running in the mornings with her dog and taking cold showers make her feel alive.
+However, due to her increasing workload, she has less time to manage her personal and professional tasks throughout the day.
 She would like to optimize her time to be able to dedicate more time to her family and exercise, as she often forgets to book her training class or doesn’t have time to do so because of her work responsibilities.
 Nevertheless, she also likes to feel that she is making progress day by day in what she does.

 Goals & Motivations